 What is the Hundred?
 The rules, teams and players as 100-ball tournament returns in 2022

-Welsh fire bolstered their squad by bringing in Australia spinner Adam Zampa, South African big-hitter David Miller, and Pakistan fast bowler Naseem Shah as their overseas players.
+Bairstow said in a statement: "I'm really disappointed I won't be part of The Hundred this year.
+I loved it last year, but I've had a hectic few months with the schedule as it is and I really need to take a breather before the South Africa Test series.
+All the best to the Welsh Fire men and women - I'll be cheering you on."

-West Indian Bravo will be joined at the Northern Superchargers by Pakistan paceman Wahab Riaz.
+A Welsh Fire statement read: "We understand Jonny's decision and wish him all the best.
+We can't wait to get our Hundred campaign under way tomorrow night and then look forward to getting back in front of our own fans at Sophia Gardens on Sunday."

-Southern Brave won the inaugural competition last year, comfortably beating Birmingham Phoenix in the men’s final at Lord’s after the Oval Invincibles won the women’s crown.
+Southern Brave won the inaugural competition last year, beating Birmingham Phoenix in the men’s final at Lord’s after Oval Invincibles won the women’s crown.

 What are the rules for the matches?